 I’d like to begin by talking about the surprising challenges of standing out.

 That’s salt, also called a commodity.
 It’s called a commodity because you don’t care which brand of salt you get…they’re all the same to you.
 You can substitute one brand of salt for another and nobody would be able to tell the difference.
 And as a result, the price of commodity salt is extremely low.

 Most people’s job searches turn them into commodities.
 They’re easily substitutable bodies that are only serving to fill headcount requirements.
 You do NOT want to be a commodity, because if you are, you’re exactly the same as the next 100 applicants — and there’s no way for any of these techniques to work.

 For example, imagine you’re a hiring manager.
-You put out a job description for a project manager and, in today’s economy, you get 250+ resumes in 48 hours.
+You put out a job description for a project manager and you get 250+ resumes in 48 hours.
 Hiring managers give your resume, on average, less than 10 seconds of attention before moving on to the next one.

 Yours must stand out, yet most people consistently produce mediocre applications that look like everything else out there.

 I know because when I’ve hired for roles in the past, I gave each applicant about 10 seconds.
 In fact, rather than looking deeply into each application to see the applicant’s true nature (that’s not my job), I looked for ways to disqualify them so I could find someone who finally, truly stood out.

 You do not want to be a bottle of salt.
 You want to be a truffle, something so unique and valuable that people will pay disproportionately for you.
 They will not be able to even conceive of substituting you, because through your application, you will uniquely solve their problems so deeply that you’ll be considered “one of a kind.”